While it’s known for its gorgeous coastline, high-end shopping, and general glamour, La Jolla restaurants are among the best in San Diego.

 Address: 7955 La Jolla Shores Dr, La Jolla, CA 92037

-La Jolla Village • American • $
+Village of La Jolla • American • $

 Address: 927 Silverado St, La Jolla, CA 92037

-La Jolla Village • Mexican • $
+Village of La Jolla • Mexican • $

 If you’re looking for a solid taco or burrito, head to Taco Stand.
 It’s inspired by the taco stands of Tijuana and Baja Mexico and busy for a reason.

-What to order: They do have deliciously battered and grilled versions of San Diego’s famous dish, the fish taco.
-However, Camaron (spicy shrimp) tacos and carne asada fries are a favorite in addition to and vegetarian Nopal tacos.
+What to order: They have deliciously battered and grilled versions of San Diego’s famous dish, the fish taco.
+However, Camaron (spicy shrimp) tacos and carne asada fries are a favorite in addition to vegetarian Nopal tacos.
 Those with sweet tooths should save room for fresh churros or refreshing paletas.

 Address: 621 Pearl St, La Jolla, CA 92037

-La Jolla Village • American • $
+Village of La Jolla • American • $

-Although they claim to be “just a neighborhood burger joint,” Burger Lounge serves up more than your average fast food stop.
+Although they claim to be “just a neighborhood burger joint,” Burger Lounge serves more than your average fast food stop.
 Focusing on simplicity, their ingredients are locally-sourced, fair trade, organic, and small batch.

-What to order: The classic Lounge Burger is definitely the most popular option–but the Turkey Burger and Alaskan Cod Sandwich are always options for those who want a healthier choice.
+What to order: The classic Lounge Burger is the most popular option–but the Turkey Burger and Alaskan Cod Sandwich are always options for those who want a healthier choice.
 The quinoa burger is both vegan and vegetarian, and they have salads to choose from as well.
 If you’re gluten-free, ask for your burger as a lettuce wrap instead.